taikoxyz/taiko-mono/packages/protocol/docs/ZKReq.md

 - `block.prevrandao` (`uint`): random number provided by the beacon chain
 - `block.timestamp` (`uint`): current block timestamp as seconds since Unix epoch

-We need to verify when these variables are accessed within the EVM, their values are consistent with the block metadata and the actual L2 block header.
+We need to verify when these variables are accessed within the EVM, their values are consistent with the current world state, the block's metadata and the actual L2 block's block header:

 - `blockhash`: EVM allows access to the most recent 256 block hashes.
 All these hashes are available inside the plonk lookup table.
-ZKP must prove that the parent hash, `blockhash(block.number - 1)`, has the same value as in the block header and is also the same value used to calculate the ZKP instance.
+ZKP must prove that the lookup table is consistent with L2's historical values.
+  - `blockhash(block.number - 1)`, has the same value as in the block header and is also the same value as the parent block's hash on L2.
   - The other 255 hashes, `blockhash(block.number - 256)` to `blockhash(block.number - 2)` are checked in the anchor transaction to simplify circuits.
 Therefore, as long as the anchor transaction is zk-proven, these 255 ancestor hashes are proven indirectly.
 - `block.basefee`: verified to be the correct value in the anchor transaction.
 - `block.chainid`: this field is also checked by the anchor transaction, so no extra ZKP circuits are required.
 - `block.coinbase`: ZKP must verify the value must be the same as `meta.beneficiary`.
 Again, the metadata hash is part of the ZK instance.